-How to know when your kid is too sick for school A lot of daycare centres don’t want sick kids back until they’ve been fever-, barf- and diarrhea-free for at least 24 hours.
+A lot of daycare centres don’t want sick kids back until they’ve been fever-, barf- and diarrhea-free for at least 24 hours.
 Home-based caregivers might not balk at a runny nose, cough or even a mild fever.

 In a pinch, you want a family member, friend or babysitter (college and university students are great) who has flexible daytime hours.
 Leave them plenty of snacks—and hand sanitizer.